How to Prepare a Cash Flow Statement Model That Actually Balances

 If we aggregate all of the changes we have just made, they will come together in the following order:

-To an accountant, this may look quite haphazard, so its best to re-order in the manner of a traditional cash flow statement:
+To an accountant, this may look quite haphazard, so its best to re-order in a manner more like a traditional cash flow statement format:

 Step 4: Convert the Rearranged Balance Sheet Into a Cash Flow Statement